levoxtrip/PKB/docs/topics/focus.md

 [Distraction Logging](../Tools/DistractionLogging.md)
 [Distraction Surf](../Tools/DistractionSurf.md)
+## Options
+Focused people eliminate options, not accumulate them.
+Without a focus, everything becomes a distraction.
 ## Now
 The only place where you can experience the flow of life is in the Now.
 So accept the present moment